 How can I track the success of my video brochure mailer?

 Create a unique (but easy-to-type) URL to add to your mailer, such as yourwebsite.com/video.
 This will allow you to track unique views to the page.

-What’s the goal of a video mailer for manufacturing?
+What is the goal of a video mailer?

 Yes, you want to close more customers.
 But the ultimate goal of the mailer is to educate your potential buyer and help you stand out as a trusted resource.
 The unique site page you create as part of your mailer can include:

 - Customer stories and testimonials

 - Other related videos about your product

 - A contact us form (don’t ask for too much information on the form.
 If they made it to your site page, you already know a lot of their data about them.
 Including their address.
 Keep it simple to generate more leads.

 - Social proof (who else do you work with)